jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 # Inspect the structure of the columns
 str(all_trips)

 # Convert "ride_length" from Factor to numeric
 is.factor(all_trips$ride_length)
 all_trips$ride_length <- as.numeric(as.character(all_trips$ride_length))
 is.numeric(all_trips$ride_length)

 # Remove "bad" data, the dataframe includes a few hundred entries when bikes were taken out of docks and checked for quality by Divvy or ride_length was negative
-# You will create a new version of the dataframe (v2) since data is being removed
+# You neeed to create a new version of the dataframe (v2) since data is being removed
 all_trips_v2 <- all_trips[!(all_trips$start_station_name == "HQ QR" | all_trips$ride_length<0),]
 ```